Gary-LePeep/Hide-eBay-Items-and-Sellers/README.md

 Then, load the `dist` folder in your browser as a developer extension.

 ## License
-This project is licensed under the Mozilla Public License (MPL) version 2.0
+This project is licensed under a modified version of the GNU General Public License v3.0.
+See [LICENSE.md](LICENSE.md) for more details.